Krista the Explorer

 Don't forget to eat Queijada!

-There are a lot of other unique attractions in Sintra to visit, but if it’s your first time visiting the area then these five options will more than keep you busy.
-You may not be able to see them all unless you rush around like we did!
-Whether you’re interested in the castles of Sintra, want to do some hiking in Sintra, or can’t wait to explore the streets of the town itself, any day trip to Sintra is worth adding to your Portugal itinerary.
+There are a lot of other unique attractions to visit during a day trip to Sintra, but if it’s your first time visiting the area then these options will more than keep you busy.
+You may not be able to see them all unless you rush around like we did though.
+Whether you’re interested in the castles of Sintra, want to do some hiking in Sintra, or can’t wait to explore the streets of the town, any day trip to Sintra is worth adding to your Portugal itinerary.
 There’s nowhere quite like Sintra anywhere else in Europe, and if you’re already visiting Lisbon you may as well as come here too!

-Have you been to Sintra before?
+Have you planned a day trip to Sintra before?
 We’d like to return and spend more time here, visiting the lesser known attractions in Sintra, so I would love to hear if you have any other recommendations about what to see or even where to eat in Sintra.
-Feel free to drop me a comment below, or get in touch on Instagram and follow my travels as well and learn more about our Lisbon trip.
+Feel free to drop me a comment below, or get in touch on Instagram where you can also follow my travels and learn more about our Lisbon trip.